Lelani82/Terminal-App-Assessment/README.md

 We thought about how visually impaired people could possibly have difficulty when using our app.
 Possible solutions could include:

 ● Install a gem that converts text to speech; or

 ● Using a screen reader

 We also thought about the consequences of installing gems that could alter the text:

-● Converting the text to flashing fonts - This would be inappropriate for people with epilepsy; or ● Converting the font to certain colours - This could be hard for people to read, so we considered our colour selection
+● Converting the text to flashing fonts - This would be inappropriate for people with epilepsy; or

+● Converting the font to certain colours - This could be hard for people to read, so we considered our colour selection

 ### Potential legal, moral, ethical, cultural and safety issues
 We have discussed these potential issues.
 The only possible issue we have come accross would be any legal implications associated with using an external Gem.

 ### Possible social, political, cultural, racial, gender and international issues
 We have discussed these potential issues.
-The only possible issue we have come accross would be international usage of our app, where the country's main language is not English.
+The only possible issue we have come accross would be the international usage of our app, where the country's main language is not English.
 This can easily be rectified by translating our apps prompts into a foreign language.

 ___________________________________________________________________________________________________________________________